Always (Erasure song): Retrospective response

 AllMusic editor Ned Raggett described "Always" as a "wonderful ballad" with a "slightly quirky opening, strong verses both musically and lyrically, and a flat-out brilliant chorus, Bell's impassioned delivery one of his finest moments."
-John Hamilton from Idolator ranked the song among "The 50 Best Pop Singles of 1994" in 2014, describing it as a "bleep-bloopy disco ballad featuring some of Andy Bell’s most delicate vocals to-date."
-Same year, Chris Gerard from Metro Weekly stated, "They made a triumphant return with 'Always', a divine synth-pop ballad that proved irresistible to pop radio."
-In 2009, Darren Lee from The Quietus named it a "surefooted day-glo" pop anthem, "which fitted seamlessly into the canon".
+John Hamilton from Idolator ranked the song among "The 50 Best Pop Singles of 1994" in 2014, describing it as a "bleep-bloopy disco ballad featuring some of Andy Bell’s most delicate vocals to date."
+Chris Gerard from Metro Weekly stated, "They made a triumphant return with 'Always', a divine synth-pop ballad that proved irresistible to pop radio."
+In 2009 Darren Lee from The Quietus named it a "surefooted day-glo" pop anthem, "which fitted seamlessly into the canon".

 Chart performance

-"Always" entered the top 10 in Austria, Denmark, Finland, Germany, Iceland, Ireland, Spain, Sweden, and the United Kingdom, as well as on the Eurochart Hot 100, where the single reached number four in May 1994.
-In the UK, it peaked at number four during its first week on the UK Singles Chart, on 17 April 1994.
+"Always" entered the top 10 in Austria, Denmark, Finland, Germany, Iceland, Ireland, Spain, Sweden, and the United Kingdom, as well as on the Eurochart Hot 100 where the single reached number four in May 1994.
+In the UK it peaked at number four during its first week on the UK Singles Chart on 17 April 1994.
 It became Erasure's 13th top-10 single on the chart and spent two weeks at that position.
 Additionally, "Always" was a top-20 hit in Belgium and a top-30 hit in both Italy and Switzerland.
-Outside Europe, the song reached number six on the US Billboard Dance Club Play chart and number 20 on the Billboard Hot 100, number 17 on the US Cash Box Top 100, number 19 on Canada's RPM 100 Hit Tracks chart, and number 78 in Australia.
+Outside Europe the song reached number six on the U.S. Billboard Dance Club Play chart and number 20 on the Billboard Hot 100, number 17 on the U.S. Cash Box Top 100, number 19 on Canada's RPM 100 Hit Tracks chart, and number 78 in Australia.
 "Always" earned a gold record in Germany and a silver record in the United Kingdom.